gesinski/cs-sem5/database-structures/indexed-sequential-files/README.md

 - **Disk reads** — number of data blocks read from disk

 A single disk operation corresponds to reading or writing one block containing **`b` records**.

+## Bugs

+While deleting element that have a pointer to overflow section.
+The files from overflow section are also deleted after reorganization.